Mass 50 Public Peaks rank: #42

 Wapack Loop–I followed this loop on my visit to Mount Watatic.
 Plenty of parking at the Ashburnham State Forest parking area on Route 119.
 Great views from the peak.
 Nice woods around Nutting Mountain.
 I remember the State Line Trail along the west side of this route being very washed out and the trail bed full of rocky rubble, a little difficult.
 But otherwise, this is a real pleasure of a day hike.

-Nearby Listed Peaks: There are no other Massachusetts 50 Highest peaks in reasonable hiking distance from Mount Watatic.
-The nearest is Mount Wachusett, about a 30 minute drive away.
+Nearby Listed Peaks: Being the easternmost of the Massachusetts 50 Highest peaks by far, there are no other listed peaks in reasonable hiking distance from Mount Watatic.
+The closest is Mount Wachusett, about a 30 minute drive away.
 But if you want to summit some peaks in New Hampshire, you can certainly continue north from Watatic along the very popular Wapack Trail.

 Click to enlarge photos: